jagreetdg/Dseized-Bot/README.md

    ```
 2. Enter your token to your generated BOT token in ./data/token.txt

-3. Run bot.py
+3. Run com_bot.py for Command mode or client_boy.py for Client mode

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+- [] Integrate Command and Client mode
 - [] Add more functionalities
-- [] Publishing it in a cloud server
 - [] Quality of life changes